ryancollingwood/site/content/options.md

 Thankfully there are some heuristics to help us make better sense of our options.

-## So what kind of rules are there?
+## Some heuristics for describing options

-- **Optionality**, do I have to make a choice?
+- **Mandatory**, do I have to make a choice from the available options?
+Can I skip over the choice and still get a complete experience?
-- **Cardinality**, how many options can I have at a time
+- **Cardinality**, how many options can I have at a time?
+Is is limited to only one choice or can I have multiple choices?
+- **Repetition**, can I make multiple selections of a choice?
+For example chocolate compared to double chocolate?
 - **Mutual Exclusivity**, if I can have more than one option at at time, are there any combinations that are prohibited?
 - **Equivalence**, how similar are the options?
-If there is a great variance then perhaps we need to reconsider the exclusivity of the options.
+If there is a great variance then perhaps we need to reconsider the way we've structured the "thing" we're describing.

-But in a more complex context, where those tasked with implementing lack domain knowledge, these ambigiuities ...

-### Intependencies

-## What have we learnt
+## Ok, but what was that tangent about Oxford Commas earlier?

+Glad you asked.

+## In summary

-- The articulation of intent informs the implementation, be it verbally or transcribed.
+The articulation of intent informs the implementation, be it verbally or transcribed.
+Our prior knowledge of a domain will inform our attempts to control any ambiguity between intent and implementation.
+However we don't need to have domain knowledge to achieve clarity when tasked with communicating options.
+Rather there are some heuristics we can apply to tease out the details and achieve specificity.
-- I